 Document, extract and fact profiles are to MasterFile what e-mail messages are to e-mail — without them your database is empty!
 Learning their features, how they work together and how they relate to views will help you get the most out of MasterFile.
+Here are some tips we hope you will find useful.

 - If an extract is from a transcript, clicking on the “Go to Document” button at the top of the profile form takes you to its location in the transcript source: